Always consult your doctor or pharmacist before taking amoxicillin.

 - You are taking a tetracycline antibiotic.

 Use of amoxicillin during pregnancy or breastfeeding does not appear to be harmful.
-Consult your doctor or health care professional before taking amoxicillin.
+Consult your doctor or health care professional before taking this medication.

 Administration and Dosage